-The symptoms of rosacea represent a wide spectrum from simple “rosy cheeks”, wherein the skin of the face may “blush” red or pink, to progressively more serious symptoms, such as dilated blood vessels, to spider veins (called telangiectasias), to small red bumps (papules) that may be filled with pus that can also ooze causing the skin to be swollen, shiny and wet.
+Rosacea presents itself as a wide spectrum of symptoms from simple “rosy cheeks”, wherein the skin of the face may “blush” red or pink, to progressively more serious symptoms, such as dilated blood vessels, to spider veins (called telangiectasias), to small red bumps (papules) that may be filled with pus that can also ooze causing the skin to be swollen, shiny and wet.
 In severe cases with oozing pustules, rosacea is often called “Acne Rosacea”.
 Fortunately, rosacea is not contagious or infectious.

 WHAT CAUSES ROSACEA

 From a scientific point of view, rosacea remains largely an enigma.
-While we know what rosacea is, we simply do not know what causes rosacea.
-Not surprisingly, we also do not know why various treatments for rosacea work, or don’t work.
-Even more confusing is the fact that some treatments that work on a specific case or cause of rosacea, will not work on others.
+While we know what it is, we simply do not know what causes it.
+Not surprisingly, we also do not know why various treatments work, or don’t work.
+Even more confusing is the fact that some treatments that work on a specific case or cause of the rosacea, will not work on others.

 - Bacterial invasion of your skin